-Going back to the overview of the different tables, one could notice the formation of the data fits files are associated to the current catalog.
+Going back to the overview of the different tables, one could notice the for the logo.
+This means that data fits files are associated to the current catalog.
 By clicking on it, you will access the VizieR associated data service.
 This way, you can make data selection, download individual files or visualise the repartition of the data files on the individual files on the sky in Aladin Lite.